 How to Leak Anonymously to Mediaite

 Hey there!
 This is a periodic reminder that Mediaite wants your tips.
-Whether you have a juicy piece of insider media information, a video tape of a certain cable news anchor having an uncontrollable meltdown, an old blog with controversial posts, or evidence of injustice being carried out by your corporate overlords?
+Do you have a piece of insider media information, a video tape of a certain cable news anchor having an uncontrollable meltdown, an old blog with controversial posts, or evidence of injustice being carried out by your corporate overlords?
 Send it to us.

 The Anonymous Tip Box